Marton, Middlesbrough: St Cuthbert's Church

 There is no record of the foundation of St Cuthbert's Church, but there is evidence that it dates from the 12th century, in the Norman period.
 At that time the overlords of Marton were the de Brus family, ancestors of Robert the Bruce of Scotland.
 They had founded Gisborough Priory in 1119, and succeeding generations of the family bestowed gifts of land and property on this and other religious houses in the area.
 The church at Marton was one of those gifts to Guisborough, given before 1187.

 In 1540 when the priory was dissolved by King Henry VIII, all the property belonging to the priory reverted to the Crown.
 In 1545 the living of Marton was granted to the Diocese of York, where it remains to this day.

 In 1843 and 1847 a major refurbishment took place, mainly financed by J.B.
 Rudd of Tollesby Hall, the local squire.
 A later pen portrait in the Parish magazine tells us that the Church was "restored, widened, and lengthened so that it became, from a little whitewashed, flat ceilinged, sash-windowed, dilapidated edifice with only two aisles and one transept, into the present beautiful building".

 Captain James Cook was baptised at St Cuthbert's Church.
 The church is now ornamented with a stained-glass window commemorating Cook.

 The graves of Henry Bolckow and John Vaughan, the founding fathers of Bolckow Vaughan — the company which brought the steel industry to Middlesbrough – are in the churchyard.
 The graves, like the company, had been largely forgotten in the 20th century, but were refurbished in 2009.

+Governance

+In 1961 the civil parish had a population of 4393.
+On 1 April 1968 the parish was abolished to form Teesside.
+Until 1974 it was in the North Riding of Yorkshire, from 1974 to 1996 it was in Cleveland.

+2023 local elections results for Marton East Ward

+In the 2023 local elections, the following members were returned to Middlesbrough Borough Council:

 Notable people

-Other notable persons who lived in the parish of Marton include Bolckow's business partner John Vaughan (1799-1868), who lived at Gunnergate Hall until his death; Sir Raylton Dixon (1838–1901), a Middlesbrough shipbuilder; Henry Cochrane, an ironmaster; Agnes Spencer (died 1959), the wife of the founder of Marks and Spencer.
+Other notable persons who lived in the parish of Marton include Bolckow's business partner John Vaughan (1799–1868), who lived at Gunnergate Hall until his death; Sir Raylton Dixon (1838–1901), a Middlesbrough shipbuilder; Henry Cochrane, an ironmaster; Agnes Spencer (died 1959), the wife of the founder of Marks and Spencer.

 Marton is also the base for a junior football club, Marton F.C., which was founded in 1982 and for which Jonathan Woodgate (born 1980), David Wheater (born 1987) and Stewart Downing (born 1984), subsequent Middlesbrough F.C. professional footballers, once played.